Michael-Mbajwa/Mother-Earth-vs-Terrorism_Visualisation/README.md

 APPROACH
 I approached this project the following way.
 Step 1: I first created a visualization for the deaths in terrorism.
 I used a circular bar plot for this visualization.
 I was inspired by these visualizations; https://www.r-graph-gallery.com/circular-barplot.html.
-My codes are completely different from this plot as my data is different and I had to carry out other different manipulations.

 Step 2: I create a scatter plot to show the deaths caused by natural disasters.
 Because there are different segments of natural disasters, my chart shows deaths broken down into each segment.
 I got inspiration for this plot from https://ourworldindata.org/natural-disasters?country=.
-The codes were written by me and not copied.
+T

 Step 3: I created a table summarizing the total decadal deaths due to natural disasters and terrorism.

 Step 4: For this final plot, I combined three separate plots into one.
 My inspiration was from a plot by https://public.tableau.com/app/profile/osmguy/viz/50YearsofAFCvsNFCMatchups/50YearsofAFCvs_NFCMatchups.
 I simply recreated this plot in R using several tricks.
-The codes were written by me and not copied.